anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 ---
 title: "Books read and listened to in 2024 (so far)"
 description: "1 book and 4 audiobooks"
-date: "2024-04-20"
+date: "2024-05-05"
 categories: ["Book List"]
 published: true
 ---

 #### Books (1)

-1. The Staff Engineer’s Path: A Guide for Individual Contributors Navigating Growth and Change.
-Tanya Reilly.
+1. Tidy First?: A Personal Exercise in Empirical Software Design.
+Kent Beck.

 ---